 [Clause 2 amended by No. 19 of 2010 s.
 51.]

-3. Licence by reason of qualification under clause 1(c)
+3. Licence by reason of qualification under cl.
+1(c)

 Such a licence shall not be effective any longer than is necessary for the licensee to perform his functions, exercise his powers, and carry out his duties as executor, administrator, or trustee of the deceased licensee.